ibm-cloud-docs/satellite/providers.md

 ### DNS for cluster network load balancer
 {: #aws-reqs-dns-cluster-nlb}

-The IP addresses for your AWS hosts are not automatically set up in the DNS for the cluster network load balancer.
+The private IP addresses for your AWS hosts are used for the cluster DNS registration, but you must use the public IP addresses of the hosts instead.
 {: shortdesc}

 1. [Add AWS hosts](/docs/satellite?topic=satellite-hosts#add-hosts) to your {{site.data.keyword.satellitelong_notm}} location.
 2. [Create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters) in your {{site.data.keyword.satellitelong_notm}} location.
 3. [Assign your AWS hosts to your {{site.data.keyword.openshiftlong_notm}} cluster](/docs/satellite?topic=satellite-hosts#host-assign-cli).
-4. Get the IP address of the AWS hosts that are worker nodes in your cluster.
+4. Get the **Hostname** and private **IP** addresses of the cluster network load balancer DNS.
     ```
-    ibmcloud oc worker ls -c <cluster_name_or_ID>
+    ibmcloud oc nlb-dns ls -c <cluster_name_or_ID>
     ```
     {: pre}
-5. Get the network load balancer **Hostname** for your cluster.
+4. In your AWS portal, find the host with the matching private IP address that you retrieved and note the public IP address.
+Repeat this step for each private IP address that you retrieved.
+5. Register the public IP address of your AWS host worker nodes for the cluster DNS.
     ```
-    ibmcloud oc nlb-dns ls -c <cluster_name_or_ID>
+    ibmcloud oc nlb-dns add -c <cluster_name_or_ID> --nlb-host <cluster_hostname> --ip <aws_public_IP>
     ```
     {: pre}
-6. Register the IP address of your AWS host worker nodes for the cluster DNS.
+6. Remove the private IP addresses from the cluster DNS.
     ```
-    ibmcloud oc nlb-dns add -c <cluster_name_or_ID> --nlb-host <cluster_hostname> --ip <aws_worker_IP>
+    ibmcloud oc nlb-dns rm classic -c <cluster_name_or_ID> --nlb-host <cluster_hostname> --ip <aws_private_IP>
     ```
     {: pre}